magnuspalmblad/shic/README.md

 [shims.md](shims.md) is automatically parsed to generate the [shic bio.tools entry](https://bio.tools/shic).
 Changing its format (non-table content, columns, column names, EDAM references, etc.) may require corresponding changes to the parser.

 N.B.
 The [Workflomics](https://research-software-directory.org/software/workflomics) project enumerates the shims.
-Append new shims at the bottom of the table.
+Append new shims to the bottom of the table.
 If a shim is obsolete or deprecated, do not remove it, but remove its inputs and outputs, to avoid having APE explore workflows with this particular shim.

 Tools such as [awk](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_awk_tool/1.1.2), [cut](https://usegalaxy.eu/root?tool_id=Cut1), [grep](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_grep_tool/1.1.1) and [XPath](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/iuc/xpath/xpath/1.0.0) used by these shims are available on common [UseGalaxy servers](https://galaxyproject.org/use/), and can be used to implement many of these shims directly in Galaxy workflows.